spome919/Telegram-Adder-Scraper-Members-NEW-2023-FREE/README.md

 3. Multi-Account feature is supported!
 4. Account switches at wish!
 5. Possible on public and private groups / channels!
+6. The tool is auto-updating, you're always on the latest version!
-6. Easy to install and to use!
+7. Easy to install and to use!
-7. More features will be added soon!
+8. More features will be added soon!
-8. And most importantly: IT'S FREE!
+9. And most importantly: IT'S FREE!
 ***

 ***